FTCTeam11424/FTCRobotMain/README.md

 ## Welcome

+INACTIVE BRANCH: This repository is now inactive as the 2017/2018 FIRST season is over.
+Projects derived from this year should be hosted in their own repositories.

 This is the official repository for *FIRST* team 11424.
 Here, all up-to-date robot control software is hosted for distribution accross all of our developers for increased collaberative capabilities.
 Important addition information should be written here at all times.

 ## Main Developments